L.I.F.E.

 Purchase an Annual Regional Pass valid for one year from date of purchase at 50% off regular price.
 Valid at all participating Greater Victoria Recreation Centres.

-General Eligibility: Proof of Income through most recent Notice of Assessment (NOA) You may be eligible for the LIFE program if you are a Saanich Resident whose individual or family combined total gross income falls at or below the low-income thresholds determined annually.
-Thresholds are relative to household size, and based on Statistics Canada's Low-Income thresholds, with an additional 5% added to account for regional cost of living.
+General Eligibility: Proof of Income through most recent Notice of Assessment (NOA) You may be eligible for the LIFE program if you are a Saanich Resident whose individual, if living independently, or family combined total gross income falls at or below the low-income thresholds determined annually.
+Thresholds are relative to household size, and based on Statistics Canada’s Low-Income thresholds, with an additional 5% added to account for regional cost of living.
 To qualify for the LIFE Program, gross income must be at or below the below noted thresholds.

-Total gross income can be described below in the other information section.
-If any of these income sources would change the amount on your NOA and raise it, you are required to disclose that information.
+Note: If the income on your NOA shows $0 you will need to provide reasoning or supporting documents for this level of income and contact financialassistance@saanich.ca directly to apply.
+Total gross income can be described below in the "Other Information" section.
+If any of your income sources would change the amount on your NOA and raise it you are required to disclose that information.

 # in